Actinopterygii (ray-finned fishes) > Clupeiformes

 Maturity: Lm 17.0 range ? - 18.5 cm

-soft rays: 19 - 23.
+Vertebrae: 42 - 44.
 Diagnosis: Ethmalosa fimbriata is distinguished from other clupeids by the presence of a median notch on the upper jaw, into which tip of lower jaw fits (Ref.
 188, 81269).
 A faint dark spot behind gill cover, sometimes followed by others; dorsal fin tip black; caudal fin deep chrome yellow; golden tints on body (Ref.
 188).
 Ethmalosa fimbriata resembles Sardinella aurita, Sardinella rouxi and especially Sardinella maderensis, but these are more slender, have a rounded upper jaw which is not notched and the upper gillrakers are not bent upward like an elbow (Ref.
 188).

-Ethmalosa fimbriata is found in coastal and estuarine regions, and sometimes also in lower courses of coastal rivers, even more than 300 km up rivers (Ref.
-188, 81269, 81631).
-It feeds by filtering phytoplankton, chiefly diatoms (Ref.
+Ethmalosa fimbriata is found in fairly shallow coastal waters, lagoons and estuaries, and sometimes also in lower courses of coastal rivers, even more than 300 km up rivers (Ref.
+187, 188, 81269, 81631).
+It feeds principally on phytoplankton, chiefly diatoms, filtered by the very fine gillraker sieve (Ref.
+187, 188, 3166).
+It breeds throughout the year in waters of salinities 3.5-38 ppt, but with peaks in at least some areas; spawns in the sea, in estuaries and in rivers (Ref.
 188).
-It breeds throughout the year in waters of salinities 3.5-38 ppt, but with peaks in at least some areas; spawns in the sea, in estuaries and in rivers (Ref.
+The largest fisheries are in Senegal, Sierra Leone, Ivory Coast, Nigeria and Cameroon, mainly in the dry season (Ref.
 188).

 Breeds all year in waters of salinities 3.5 to 38 ppt, but with peaks in at least some areas, becoming progressively later to south.
 Spawns in the sea, in estuaries and in rivers.